Faith. Service. Law.

 Is YDS a good path to a Ph.D.?

-For some students, yes—especially those who use the M.A.R. as preparation for doctoral work in theology, religion, or biblical studies.
-The faculty connections at Yale matter, and a strong M.A.R. record with thoughtful letters can open doors at top Ph.D. programs.
-For others, the M.Div. is the right degree and academia is not the right next step.
+For some students, yes.
+The M.A.R. is often the more direct route to doctoral work in theology, religion, or biblical studies, but the M.Div. can also serve as strong Ph.D. preparation—particularly for students whose research benefits from the broader theological formation it provides.
+The faculty connections at Yale matter, and a strong record with thoughtful letters can open doors at top Ph.D. programs regardless of which master’s degree you hold.
 I’d encourage anyone considering this path to read my Ph.D. aspirations and Ph.D. programs in New Testament posts before deciding.

 Can you get ordained through YDS?